 The recently announced departure of several multinational companies from Catalonia has opened a frank debate about our ability to compete and where our competitive advantages and future potential might lie.
-Historical and cultural factors make Catalonia and Spain difficult markets to invest in, in terms of legal security, educational levels, especially in science, and commercial structure, in which a high level of protectionism is in place because of banks' industrial holdings and political clientelism.
-Poor telecommunications infrastructure is the most obvious example of these failings, and a strong disincentive for technology companies to invest here.
-A rentier mindset is prevalent rather than a pro-active, risk-taking approach.
+Historical and cultural factors make Catalonia and Spain difficult markets to invest in, in terms of legal security, educational levels - especially in science - and commercial structure, in which a high level of protectionism is in place because of banks' industrial holdings and political clientelism.
+Poor telecommunications infrastructure is the most obvious example of these failings and a strong disincentive for technology companies to invest here.